mikemerin/mikemerin.github.com/_posts/2017-08-04-WeatherCraft-blog-3.md

 # Overview
 ---
-Note that I skipped part 3 which will talk about the data itself.
-I wanted to tackle this one first though, part 3 will come after this one.

 In [part 2](https://mikemerin.github.io/WeatherCraft-blog-2/) of this series of posts I talked about how to get my routes set up to work for not just one data point but all of those surrounding it.
 I'm working with weather data and for the purposes of this post I'll be covering the daily data.
 Just to quickly go recap what I'm working with, here's what my schema/table looks like for my Rails API:

 ```ruby